Brian Colón

-Brian S. Colón is an American lawyer and politician serving as the New Mexico state auditor.
+Brian S. Colón is an American lawyer and politician who served as the New Mexico state auditor from 2019 to 2023.
 He is the former chairman of the Democratic Party of New Mexico.
 In 2010, he ran for and lost his bid for Lieutenant Governor of New Mexico.
 He has chaired Popejoy Hall's board of directors and has served with the board of trustees for the Albuquerque Community Foundation.

 On November 6, 2018, he defeated Republican Wayne Johnson in the general election for New Mexico state auditor.
 He was an unsuccessful candidate for Attorney General of New Mexico in the 2022 election.

 Early life and education

 Colón is of Puerto Rican descent.
 He was born in New York City and moved to Valencia County, New Mexico as a child.

-He was the first in his family to attend college, graduating from New Mexico State University in 1998 after spending 10 years taking courses and starting a number of small businesses to pay his way through school.
+Colón was the first in his family to attend college, graduating from New Mexico State University in 1998 after spending 10 years taking courses and starting a number of small businesses to pay his way through school.
 He then entered the University of New Mexico School of Law and earned a Juris Doctor in 2001.

 Career

 In 2004, Colón was named Outstanding Young Lawyer of the Year by the State Bar of New Mexico and one of New Mexico's Forty Under 40 Power Brokers by the New Mexico Business Weekly.
 Colón has served on the New Mexico Hispanic Bar Association's Board of Directors since 2001 and is a member of the American Inns of Court.
 Colón has also served on the State Bar of New Mexico’s Committee on Diversity since 2003, and is a board member for the New Mexico College Success Network.
 He has been a board member for the New Mexico State University Alumni Association, is active in Aggies for Legislation, and has twice been appointed by Governor Bill Richardson as a commissioner for the Judicial Selection Commission.
+Further, Colón holds the Vice President position for both the National Association of Latino Elected Officials ("NALEO") and the NAACP ABQ.

-Colón is a partner at Robles, Rael & Anaya, P.C.
-Colón's civil practice is in the areas of transactional negotiations, personal injury, medical malpractice, inadequate security, products liability, insurance bad faith, and corporate transactions.
+Colón is the Managing Partner of Singleton Schreiber’s New Mexico offices, practicing in the areas of transactional negotiations, personal injury, medical malpractice, inadequate security, products liability, insurance bad faith, and corporate transactions.
 Colón also has extensive experience in working with local, state and federal elected officials in order to assist individuals and organizations with their various agendas.